-O Different Models of Introductory Paragraph
+Different Models of Introductory Paragraph

-1. Funnel Introduction:
+1- Funnel Introduction:

 The funnel introduction begins with one or two very general sentences about the topic.
 Each subsequent sentence becomes increasingly focused on the topic until the last sentence, which states very specifically what the essay will be about.
 Writing a funnel introduction is like focusing a camera.
-You start with a wide picture and gradually narrow the focus so that Let's Go and read the following example !
+You start with a wide picture and gradually narrow the focus so that just one object appears in the camera's viewfinder: your thesis statement.

+Let's Go and read the following example !!!